Motors & Motion Tools for Speed, Torque, Ratio, and Drive Sizing

 The motor seems undersized or overloaded

-Go here when the conveyor struggles to start, stalls, overheats, or does not feel like it has enough torque or power.
+Go here when the conveyor struggles to start, stalls, overheats, trips the drive, or does not feel like it has enough torque or power.

 The servo, gearbox, or ratio needs checked